LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/runs.rst

 ITER case 2171
 --------------

-ITER 2171 case located under ``/work/projects/solps-iter/bonninx/ITER``
-is larger than the default case, so you need to redimension your arrays and recompile SOLPS-ITER.
+The ITER 2171 case located under ``/work/projects/solps-iter/bonninx/ITER`` is larger than the default case, so you need to redimension your arrays and recompile SOLPS-ITER.
 This is done in the ``$SOLPSTOP/modules/B2.5/src/include/DIMENSIONS.F`` file, which should